badiniibrahim/nest-js-api-jwt-prisma-mongo/README.md

 ![Github Repo Size](https://img.shields.io/github/repo-size/badiniibrahim/nest-js-rest-api-jwt)

 ## Description
-This is a repository to explore how to create a secure and effective authentication system with JWT access tokens
+This is a repository to explore how to create a secure and effective authentication system using three different strategies: local, JWT access tokens, and refresh tokens with nest.js

 ## Technologies
 - Nest.js
 - Typescript
 - MongoDb
 - Prisma
+- aws

 ## 🔐 Setup .env file
 SECRET_KEY